Budapest Opera Ball: Past Events and Cancellations

 In 2011, a charity Gala Concert was substituted for the Opera Ball with as a gesture "of contribution to the work of the Government, the leading institutions and the citizens" to help those Hungarians afflicted by the ongoing financial crisis and the various natural disasters.
+In 2015, the guests contributed to the purchase of an ambulance for the Hungarian National Emergency Ambulance Service.